ReiRyghts/wfrsb.github.io/_Law-of-Retribution/banshee.md

 ## Tactics

-* Soundquake is great hard CC, however you can easily kill enemies with this (especially if you are using RQ).
+* Soundquake is great hard CC, however you can easily kill enemies with this.
-* Use this skill ONLY in emergencies on the hijack part of LoR.
+* The "Resonating Quake" augment for her 4th power is highly recommended.
+* Use this skill only when you will not have to move for a short time, and be careful that you are not ignoring mission   objetives while quaking.
 * Your main job comes at the very end of the raid as your team is destroying the last tower.
 * During this part, position yourself within sonar range of Vay Hek and spam sonar.
 * Sonar only applies after Vay Hek becomes vulnerable